Isangeles/flame/cmd/README.md

   CLI uses [Burn](https://github.com/Isangeles/flame/tree/master/cmd/burn) to handle user input and communicate with engine.

   All commands must be prefixed with '$' character.

+## Usage

 ## Commands
+To run Burn or bsh command use '$' character as prefix.
+Without prefix, command will be treated as text and printed to out or sent to active player chat channel if game was started

+### Burn Shell build-in commands:

 Create module:
 ```
   $newmod